 Rhode Island Hospital is one of only 122 hospitals across the country and the only one in Rhode Island to receive the Consumer Choice Award from the National Research Corporation.
 It has received this award six consecutive years.

-This state-of-the-art facility features 72 urgent rooms, six critical care bays (each with the capacity for two patients), multiple procedure rooms, and two CT scanners and an MRI machine within the emergency department.
-There is also an ED cardiac catheterization lab as well as observation units for low-risk chest pain as well as TIA.
+This state-of-the-art facility features 99 treatment rooms, six critical care bays (each with the capacity for two patients), multiple procedure rooms, and two CT scanners and an MRI machine within the emergency department.
+There is also an ED cardiac catheterization lab as well as a 7 bed observation unit for low-risk chest pain, TIA and a variety of other diagnoses.

 Other services include 24-hour interpreters, 24-hour radiologist support in the department, 24-hour social work availability, a full toxicology laboratory, and many other support services necessary for a busy teaching hospital.